What is COVID-19?

 Face masks are only effective if worn properly and they can provide a false sense of security.
 Therefore we will practise social distancing on the course and wear the face mask when we cannot meet this requirement for certain activities.
 This will ensure masks are worn for short periods of time and we can monitor they are used effectively during these times.

 What should I do if I am diagnosed with COVID-19 after the course?

-If you are diagnosed with COVID-19 after the course and it is suspected that you had COVID-19 on the day of the course, you should get in touch with us immediately.
+If you are diagnosed with COVID-19 after the course and it is suspected that you had COVID-19 on the day of the course, you should get in touch with us and the Welsh track and trace team immediately.
 We may then inform our team and those who attended the course, depending on our discussions with you.

 What precautions do you take with the training?

 All of our trainers as a standard follow strict hygiene guidance with our equipment and all staff are informed to follow standard hygiene guidance.

 If we suspect someone is unwell with the symptoms of the COVID-19 virus, we will ask them if they could potentially have the COVID-19 virus.
 No one should be offended by us asking as a precaution or to us asking them to leave the course if we believe they may be infected.